kleinjoshuaa/teachyourselfCS/README.md

 Teach Yourself CS seems like the proper way to fill the gaps in my knowledge that I may not even know existed.

-The order I'm doing this will be a little bit backwards due to my industry experience in distributed system integration.
+The order I'm doing this will be a little bit backwards due to my industry experience in system integration.
 I'm starting with Martin Kleppman's [Designing Data Intensive Applications](https://smile.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable-ebook/dp/B06XPJML5D/)

-I plan on primarily reading books and doing the exercises and projects as needed.
+I plan on primarily reading books and papers, and doing the exercises and projects as needed.

 I will start with the Core listed requirements and do the Extra items during a second iteration of this list.
 I've added some items/exercises from my own interests and from jeffz4ng's [essay on teachyourselfcs](https://jeffzh4ng.com/essays/thoughts-on-teachyourselfcs.html)